-- "Group" means a number of persons who are associated with each other, but who have not complied with University requirements for registration as a student organization. - "Institution" and "University" mean Notre Dame of Maryland University and all of its undergraduate, graduate, and professional schools, divisions, and programs. - "Organization" means any number of persons who have complied with University requirements for registration with the Office of Student Leadership and Involvement as a student organization. - "Reporting Party" is defined as the party who has been subjected to conduct that constitutes a violation of the Student Code of Conduct regardless of whether the Reporting Party makes a report seeks redress. - "Responding Party" is defined as the party, organization, team or individuals acting collusively, alleged to have committed an act that constitutes a violation of the Student Code of Conduct. - "Student" means any currently enrolled person, full-time or part-time, pursuing undergraduate, graduate, or professional studies, whether or not in pursuit of a degree or of any form of certificate of completion, including students from a cooperating university or college taking a course(s) at Notre Dame of Maryland University or other institutions for credit by the University. - "University premises" means buildings, portions of buildings or grounds owned, rented, controlled or leased by the University, including, but not limited to, any building or property owned or controlled by a student organization that is officially recognized by the institution; or any building or property owned or controlled by an institution other than the University that is used in direct support of, or in relation to, the University's educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of the University. - "University-sponsored activities" means events and activities initiated by a student, student organization, or University department, faculty member, or employee that: (1) are expressly authorized, aided, conducted or supervised by the University; (2) are funded in whole or in part by the University; or (3) are initiated by an officially registered student organization and conducted or promoted in the name of that student organization and/or the University. - "Administrative Review" refers to a conference conducted by the Director of Student Rights and Responsibilities or their designee and the Responding Party following an alleged violation of the University Standards of Conduct.
-The purpose of this conference is to examine evidence, verify facts, and determine truth and resolution of a disciplinary case.
+- A. "Group" means a number of persons who are associated with each other, but who have not complied with University and/or School of Pharmacy requirements for registration as a student organization. - B. "Institution" and "University" mean Notre Dame of Maryland University and all of its undergraduate, graduate, and professional schools, divisions, and programs. - C. "Organization" means any number of persons who have complied with University and/or School of Pharmacy requirements for registration with the Office of Student Leadership and Involvement as a student organization. - D. "Reporting Party" is defined as the party who has been subjected to conduct that constitutes a violation of the Student Code of Conduct regardless of whether the Reporting Party makes a report or seeks redress. - E. "Responding Party" is defined as the party, organization, team or individuals acting collusively, alleged to have committed an act that constitutes a violation of the Student Code of Conduct. - F. "Student" means any currently enrolled person, full-time or part-time pursuing undergraduate, graduate, or professional studies, whether or not in pursuit of a degree or of any form of certificate of completion, including students from a cooperating university or college taking a course(s) at Notre Dame of Maryland University or other institutions for credit by the University. - G. "University premises" means buildings, portions of buildings or grounds owned, rented, controlled or leased by the University, including, but not limited to, any building or property owned or controlled by a student organization that is officially recognized by the institution; or any building or property owned or controlled by an institution other than the University that is used in direct support of, or in relation to, the University's educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of the University. - H. "University-sponsored activities" means events and activities initiated by a student, student organization, or University department, faculty member, or employee that: (1) are expressly authorized, aided, conducted or supervised by the University; or (2) are funded in whole or in part by the University; or (3) Are initiated by an officially registered student organization and conducted or promoted in the name of that student organization and/or the University. - I. "Administrative Review" refers to a conference conducted by the Director of Student Rights and Responsibilities or their designee and the Responding Party following an alleged violation of the University Standards of Conduct.
+The purpose of this conference is to examine evidence, verify facts, and determine truth and resolution of the disciplinary case.